-Fish Creek Provincial Park is right in the city of Calgary!
+Fish Creek Provincial Park is right in the middle of the city of Calgary!
 Get away from life in the fast lane without leaving town.
 Calgary’s year round playground is one of the biggest urban parks in North America.
 Hike, bike or blade the trails in summer and snowshoe or ski them in winter.
-Stop for a fine meal at The Ranche Restaurant and learn the early history of this place.

-Check out the latest jewel in the crown of Alberta’s provincial parks.
-Approximately 35 minutes north and west of Calgary’s city centre lies Glenbow Ranch Provincial Park.
+Check out one of the newest Alberta’s provincial parks.
+Approximately 35 minutes northwest of Calgary’s city centre lies Glenbow Ranch Provincial Park.
 Its creation saved a vast expanse of scenic grassland valley from urban sprawl.
 You won’t believe the sweeping views of the Bow River valley and the toes of the foothills that give way to the Rocky Mountain skyline.
 Cycle or walk the extensive pathways and don’t forget the camera!

-A 1,421 hectare park named for extraordinary Albertan, Lois Hole, encompasses the Big Lake and Sturgeon River area around Lois Hole Centennial Provincial Park supports large nesting grounds, and is a haven for more than 235 species of birds, including the endangered trumpeter swan and peregrine falcon.
-Bring your binoculars and birding scopes to the wildlife viewing platform on the eastern shore of Big Lake and get ready to cross a bunch off your ‘lifer’ list.
+A 1,421 hectare park named for extraordinary Albertan, Lois Hole encompasses the Big Lake and Sturgeon River area around Lois Hole Centennial Provincial Park.
+The park supports large nesting grounds and is a haven for more than 235 species of birds, including the endangered trumpeter swan and peregrine falcon.
+Bring your binoculars and birding scopes to the wildlife viewing platform on the eastern shore of Big Lake and get ready to cross a bunch off your lifer list.

 Visit Alberta Parks for the full list of our parks and recreation areas.